risk-first/website/Software-Dependency-Risk.md

 - Clearly, [Operational Risk](Operational-Risk) is now a big concern.
 By depending on a third-party organisation you are tying yourself to its success or failure in a much bigger way than just by using a piece of open-source software.
 What happens to data security, both in the data centre and over the Internet?
 Although you might choose a SaaS solution to mitigate _internal_ [Operational Risk](Operational-Risk), you might just be "throwing it over the wall" to a third party, who might do a worse job.
 - With [Feature Risk](Feature-Risk) you now have to contend with the fact that the software will be upgraded _outside your control_, and you may have limited control over which features get added or changed.
-- [Boundary Risk](Boundary-Risk) is a also a different proposition: you are tied to the software provider by _a contract_.
+- [Boundary Risk](Boundary-Risk) is also a different proposition: you are tied to the software provider by _a contract_.
 If the service changes in the future, or isn't to your liking, you can't simply fork the code (like you could with an open source project).

 ![Risk Tradeoff From Using Software as a Service (SaaS)](images/generated/risks/software-dependency/saas.png)